denise-df/The-Librarian-from-Alexandria---804611/README.md

 **1. Preprocessing Strategy**

-The scanned pages varied in resolution and clarity.
-To standardize inputs and reduce noise, we applied:
+The scanned pages varied in resolution and clarity, therefore, in order to standardize inputs and reduce noise, we applied:
 - Grayscale conversion: reduced complexity from 3 channels to 1.
-- Resizing to 224x224: compatible with standard CNN input dimensions.
+- Resizing to 224x224, which made the input compatible with standard CNN architectures.
-- Binarization with Otsu’s method: improved text/background separation.
+- Binarization with Otsu’s method: separated foreground text from noisy backgrounds.
-- Normalization: scaled pixel values to [0, 1].
+- Normalization, which scaled pixel values to [0, 1].
-- Filtering: removed blank or unreadable post-binarized images.
+- Filtering to remove visually blank or poorly segmented images.

 **2. Data Augmentation**

-To prevent overfitting and introduce visual variation (especially in a limited dataset), we implemented:
+To prevent overfitting and introduce visual variation, we implemented:
 - Random rotations (±15°) to simulate scanning misalignment.
 - Color jitter to mimic lighting conditions.
 - Perspective transformations to replicate page distortion.

+These augmentations were implemented using PyTorch’s `transforms.Compose`.